-The journey took around six hours but the bus operators let us get some shut-eye till the sky was bright and started unloading the luggages at 6:30AM.
+The journey took around 6 hours but the bus operators let us get some shut-eye from our packed itinerary till the sky was bright and started unloading the luggage at 6:30AM.
 Consider bringing just a small rucksack on the bus, or something you could easily tuck away near your legs when you sleep for safety.

 Whether you’re looking for a rad solo trip or an all-inclusive family holiday, there’s plenty to do in the land of pho — and this is only one part of Vietnam!

-What do you like best about Northern Vietnam?
-Let us know in the comments section below!
+Anything to add to our Northern Vietnam itinerary?
+Let us know in the comments below!